 Hello!
 My name is Monique Peden and I own Sierra NV Bengals with my husband, Brent.
 I recently retired from the military, Brent still serves and we absolutely love animals.
 While I did not grow up with animals in my own household until I was a teenager, I absolutely loved being around animals- riding horses with my friends, being around and playing with my grandparents' dogs, and being around my friends' cats.
 When I was younger, I wanted to be a veterinarian however, that never happened.
 Sierra NV Bengals is a small, in-home cattery.
 Our focus is to breed quality cats with exceptional bloodlines and amazing temperament.
 Sierra NV Bengals is a TICA registered cattery.
 We are located in Carson City, NV, 20 minutes from Lake Tahoe and 30 minutes from Reno.
-We are also members of Verified Bengal Breeders (VBB).
+We are also members of The International Bengal Cat Society (TIBCS) and Verified Bengal Breeders (VBB).

 Brent grew up with all kinds of animals and would often bring home strays.
 To this day, he still brings home and rehabilitates baby birds until they are to fly and survive on their own.
 While he does help out for the cattery, Brent has found his hobby in raising chickens.
 He also has some experience as a veterinary technician.

 In 2018, when researching the perfect Bengals that I wanted to restart my breeding with, I found Meghan Waals of Elysian Bengals in North Carolina and Lori and Beth Bearry of SimplyBlessed Bengals in California.
 I have some amazing mentors with so much knowledge and involvement in all aspects of the Bengal, from genetics and outcross, cat shows and championships, and the support they offer in the breeding program I am trying to achieve.
 I am very blessed to have the mentors that I have and building the friendships with these amazing breeders.